abdelgafoor/abdelgafoor.github.io/_pages/about.md

 🔬My research interests are control systems, machine learning, and robotics.
 I love carrying out research that can lead to disruptive technology.

 🤖I believe that prosperity will be significantly boosted for nations that empower robotics.
-Although the robot in the picture is lying (it's likely to take your job), it will create better opportunities for everyone.
+Although the robot in the image is lying (it might take your job), it will create better opportunities for everyone.

 # Selected Experience